ngs-docs/angus/cloud_computing_intro.md

 ## Running BLAST

 First!
 We need some data and an Rscript to later visualize blast results.
 Let's grab the mouse and zebrafish RefSeq protein data sets from NCBI, and put them in our home directory.
-If you've just logged in, you should be there already, but if you're unsure, run `cd` and hit enter.
-Now, we'll use `curl` to download the files; these originally came from the NCBI Web site: [ftp://ftp.ncbi.nih.gov/refseq/M_musculus/mRNA_Prot](ftp://ftp.ncbi.nih.gov/refseq/M_musculus/mRNA_Prot).
+We'll use `curl` to download the files; these originally came from the NCBI Web site: [ftp://ftp.ncbi.nih.gov/refseq/M_musculus/mRNA_Prot](ftp://ftp.ncbi.nih.gov/refseq/M_musculus/mRNA_Prot).

 ```
 curl -o mouse.1.protein.faa.gz -L https://osf.io/v6j9x/download